mishajw/yoshimidi/README.md

 - [ ] Shuffle tokenized dataset.
 - [ ] Save MIDI files at each eval step.
 - [ ] Fix memmap boundaries issue.
+- [ ] Come up with a better solution for time sampling.
+- [ ] Speed up inference with a KV cache.

 ## Notes
 - notes are too fast